ironhack-labs/lab-javascript-greatest-movies/README.md

 }
 ```

 You will be digging deeper into some "facts" that this data set has.
-For example, we can use this data set to find which is the most popular movie, what is the average duration of the movie, the list of movies by some director, etc.
+For example, we can use this data set to find the most popular movie, the average duration of the movie, the list of movies by some director, etc.

 In this iteration, no action is required, but here comes your challenge: In the following iterations, you will use your JS knowledge to manipulate this data.